eye-division/kindle-co-ed/_posts/2019-02-15-article--supporting-the-supporters-of-vulnerable-children--a-view-through-the-kaleidoscope.md

 After multi-party meetings and family conferences, professionals at the table usually have some sort of peer group, line management or staff room from which to draw support; colleagues perhaps with whom to refresh strategy, for the next meeting.&nbsp;

-**Parent -carers frequently exit those encounters alone. **
+\*\*Parent -carers frequently exit those encounters alone. \*\*

 However cohesive your own home, it is not always the best or appropriate receptacle for dumping&nbsp; 'agency overspill' into, 10 times a year.

 One must recognise too, that Public Sector leaders must take very difficult decisions about **service reform & transformation**.
 That comes with an emotional cost, especially in an era of heavily - reduced budgets.
-No-one goes into **Corporate Parenting**&nbsp;because they enjoy saying 'no' to families...
+No-one goes into **Corporate Parenting**&nbsp;because they enjoy saying 'no' to families…

 They are more likely than parents to access support for the work they do to discharge their duties around vulnerable children, although I suspect increasingly, do not have the time.